 Your child's healthcare provider will examine your child's hand and wrist, and ask about his or her injury.
 Your child may also need an x-ray.

 How is a hand fracture treated?

-- Cast or splint: Your child may need a cast or splint on his hand, wrist, and lower arm.
-This will help his hand heal and may decrease pain.
+- A cast or splint may be placed on your child's hand, wrist, and lower arm.
+It will prevent movement and help his or her hand heal.

-How can I help my child's hand heal?
+How can I help manage my child's symptoms?